 Research shows that when it comes to disordered eating and body image distress, early intervention has the best outcome.
 The longer the behaviours have been in place the longer it will take to recover.
 However, I always remain hopeful as there is so much more we know about effective treatment.
 Where possible, parents and carers can be a great resource during recovery and where appropriate parents and carers will be encourage to be involved.

 Your loved one doesn't need to have a diagnosis to access the Recovery Programme.
 If you recognise your loved one is struggling in their relationship with food and their body take the first step towards recovery today and request an Assessment Pack.
 Recovery is possible and your loved one can learn to live a life free from distressing, unhealthy and life limiting behaviours, and improve their relationship with food, their bodies and themselves.

 Please be aware that there is a huge amount of inaccurate, unreliable and out of date information available on disordered eating and body image distress.
-The following three sites provide accurate, reliable and up to date information.
+The following sites provide accurate, reliable and up to date information.

 The UK's leading eating disorder charity offering information, resources and support.

 A resource for Carers and Professionals of people with eating disorders.

 An organisation providing information, resources and a free educational 30 day online programme for parents and carers.